 In addition to the unnecessary ambulance rides we study in this paper, the dialysis industry has been subject to scrutiny for a host of other improper practices as well.
-As one example, Eliason et al. (2020) show that independent dialysis facilities acquired by large chains engage in behavior consistent with wasteful drug dumping and increase patients' doses of highly reimbursed drugs, practices found to be severely detrimental to patients' health.
-The approach in Fang and Gong (2017) that uses hours worked to detect overbilling also shows that dialysis makes up a significant share of the physician services flagged as infeasible.
+As one example, Eliason et al. (2020) show that independent dialysis facilities acquired by large chains engage in behavior consistent with wasteful drug dumping and increase patients' doses of highly reimbursed drugs, practices found to be detrimental to patients' health.
+The approach in Fang and Gong (2017) that uses the number of hours worked by a physician to detect overbilling also shows that dialysis makes up a large share of the claims flagged as infeasible.
 This literature reflects the pervasive issue of overbilling in dialysis, although not all of it rises to the level of criminal fraud.